 - Tutoring services - costing $30-$80 each hour and can be a daunting task trying to find a qualified tutor that is in alignment with their child's learning styles/needs.

 - Workbooks - a compilation of paper worksheets that may offer little variation to the modern learner.

 - The Web - exhaustive searches for resources like finding a needle in a haystack because of:

 - Uncertainty of the value of the resources

-To support Ontario’s students in mathematics, Cube For Teachers has compiled collections of resources curated from across the web – starting with the Grade 7 level.
-These resources are differentiated to engage our modern learners – including interactive activities and games, video tutorials, notes, practice quizzes and more.
-They will be shared (at no cost) to parents looking for resources to support their children in Grade 7.
+To support Ontario’s students in mathematics, Cube For Teachers has compiled collections of resources curated from across the web - starting with the Grade 7 intermediate level.
+These resources are differentiated to engage our modern learners - including interactive activities and games, video tutorials, notes, practice quizzes and more.

 We look forward to sharing open resources with you.